dinithdiss/AI-Based-Chatbot/README.md

 Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps.

-- ask questions related to the document's content.
+- Ask questions related to the document's content.
 - Web-based frontend.

 ## Features